-that water- related Governance mechanisms into which water-related issues are integrated Please explain Scheduled Providing (1) Providing employee incentives: The Compensation Committee of the Board of Directors approved the specific performance 1 - some employee incentives goals and business criteria to be used for purposes of determining the cash awards for 2018 participants, including executive meetings Reviewing and officers, under the Company's shareholder-approved Annual Incentive Compensation Plan.
-The Corporate performance criteria and weightings used for 2018 under the plan include climate change related water impacts.
-(2) Reviewing and guiding business guiding plans.
-Business plans can have significant ramifications for climate and water (for example, building a new plant), and water- related issues are integrated into this governance mechanism.
-(3) Reviewing and quiding major plans of action.
-Major plans of Reviewing and action often have climate and water impacts, and are reviewed by appropriate committees of the Board, including the guiding major Sustainability & Innovation Committee.
+Frequency that Governance mechanisms Please explain water-related issues into which water-related are a scheduled issues are integrated agenda item

+Row Scheduled - some Providing employee (1) Providing employee incentives: The compensation Committee of the Board of 1 meetings incentives Reviewing and guiding business plans Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding strategy Reviewing and guiding corporate responsibility strategy Reviewing innovation/R&D priorities Other, please specify Review of Sustainability Report (i) Fortaing on project interaction for example data of commuted and business criteria to be used for purposes of determining the cash awards for 2019 participants, including executive officers, under the Company's shareholder-approved Annual Incentive Compensation Plan.
+The Corporate performance criteria and weightings used for 2019 under the plan supported the Company's business plan and strategy, which incorporates our commitment to reduce water use.
+(2) Reviewing and guiding business plans.
+Business plans can have significant ramifications for climate and water (for example, building a new plant), and waterrelated issues are integrated into this governance mechanism.
+(3) Reviewing and guiding major plans of action.
+Major plans of action often have climate and water impacts, and are reviewed by appropriate committees of the Board, including the Sustainability & Innovation Committee.
 (4) Reviewing and guiding risk management policies.
-Climate change risks, which also plans of action include water risks, are part of the Company's overall risk management, not only within its own operation but also within its value Reviewing and chain.
+Climate change risks, which also include water risks, are part of the Company's overall risk management, not only within its own operation but also within its value chain.
 (5) Reviewing and guiding strategy.
-Climate and water impacts are considered in the development of the Company's guiding risk strategies, which are reviewed by the Board.
+Climate and water impacts are considered in the development of the Company's strategies, which are reviewed by the Board.
 (6) Reviewing and guiding corporate responsibility strategy.
-Ford has a corporate management water strategy, which is regularly updated and then reviewed by the Sustainability & innovation Committee.
-(7) Reviewing policies Reviewing and innovation/R&D priorities.
-The Sustainability & Innovation Committee considers product and process innovations, many of which include water saving technologies.
+Ford has a corporate water strategy, which is regularly updated and then reviewed by the Sustainability & innovation/R&D priorities.
+The Sustainability & Innovation Committee.
 (8) Other: Reviewing the annual Sustainability Report.
-Water use and related water issues guiding are featured prominently in the Company's annual Sustainability Report, and the Sustainability and Innovation Committee strategy reviews this report each year prior to publication.
-Reviewing and , guiding corporate responsibility strategy Reviewing innovation/R&D priorities Other, please specify (Review of Sustainability Report)
+Water use and related water issues are featured prominently in the Company's annual Sustainability Report, and the Sustainability an Innovation Committee reviews this report each year prior to publication.